davies-ochieng/davies-ochieng.github.io/_pages/projects.md

 ---
-title: "Projects"
+title: ""
 layout: single
 permalink: /projects/
 ---

-# A series of my projects will be premiering in a few
+### A series of my projects will be premiering in a few
-- Thank you for your patience
+Thank you for your patience